Composer-Team/Beethoven-Software/README.md

 ```

 Whenever a instruction successfully completes, the accelerator responds with a `rocc_response`.
 It contains a 56-bit
-return value, the id of the composer system that performed the instruction, the id of the core within the system that
+return value, the id of the beethoven system that performed the instruction, the id of the core within the system that
 completed it, and the destination register that came from the instruction.

 **Note to self**: the length of the return value should be improved/clarified in the future...